 My best tips to cope with the fear of travelling alone

 If you are serious about travelling alone, then you should be prepared to dig deeper to understand where your fear is rooted and why you are scared to travel alone.

 These tips are aimed to help you quickly identify why you are afraid of travelling and finally leverage your fear.

 1) Ask yourself simple questions like What I am afraid of?
 Why am I travelling alone?
 Are you maybe afraid of flying, feeling lonely, homesick, or simply afraid of getting lost or meeting new people?
 Once you have those answers, jot them down on a piece of paper and make a list going through, from the strongest to the weakest fear.

 2) Give a shape and a name to your fears.
 Try to make clear statements about your fear and go through all of them.
 Once you have a breakdown of situations, circumstances, facts, places, people or whatever you believe it to trigger your fear, visualise each block and develop a plan of action to respond to your fears.

 3) Remove the irrational fear and stick to the mere facts.
-Irrational fear is the emotional part of it that swirls into your mind continuously and try to talk you out of doing something.
+Irrational fear is the emotional part of it that continuously swirls into your mind and tries to talk you out of doing something.
 It can be an excuse not to try out something, or it may be lying deeper.
 Try to take the mask off and face your fear.

 4) Do practice the common fear situation.
 Let it happen.
 Don’t avoid it, nor hide behind it.
 If you say to yourself: I’m travelling alone but feel paralyzed as to where and when to make it happen, then try it out in a familiar environment: pick a place you have been already with family or friends and travel on your own.

 5) Motivation versus Fear.
 If you let fear grow bigger than your motivation, it’s going to be a hard battle in the first place.
 You need to know and understand how to leverage fears.